luojeff/APCS1-Final-Project/README.md

 <h3> Text Editor (w/ HTML Viewing Capability) </h3>

-<h4> A functional GUI text editor with practical text-editor features.
+<h4> A GUI text editor that allows you to view the HTML you create alongside.
+Offers syntax coloring and editing features.

 <hr>
 <h4>Features:</h4>